|

 2 2 2 0

-Because of the -orbital degeneracy, the chosen Cartesian
+-orbital degeneracy, the chosen Cartesian

 configuration has to be stabilized during the SCF procedure (see 4.4.5